Easy! You've got these choices:

 As Morocco isn't in Europe (it's in Africa!) this is a tricky one.
 Get in touch with us though if you want to travel there and we can explain the deal.

 When you come to collect your Wicked Camper please make sure the driver is present and that they have their drivers license with them.
 If you have paid for an additional driver then it's not necessary for all drivers to come to collect the van, however, you will need to bring all drivers licences with you.
-We also need you to bring along a debit or credit card so that your details can be left on the contract and the cash/card to pay the outstanding balance (this applies for London pick ups - all other pick ups should have already prepaid).
+Your hire should have been paid for before you come to collect the van as payments are not possible at the depots themselves.
 You will also need to bring bedding with you as we do not provide this.
-All vans have CD players in them so you might want to bring along some tunes too!
+All vans have CD players in them (and an AUX socket) so you might want to bring along some tunes too!

 Yes!
 All of our vans come with UK and European maps.
 The maps included are road maps covering all of Europe.
 If you want more detailed city maps or camping maps/guides you will need to bring your own.